AdmitadSDK/ios_sdk/README.md

 Make sure that your project's deployment target is iOS 9.0 or higher.

 Your project should be set up to make interaction with URL Schemes and Universal Links possible.
+**Note**: you also should test on a real device because deeplinking doesn't work on simulator and therefore most of *AdmitadSDK* functionality won't be available.

 To add *AdmitadSDK* to your project you have two options:
 1. Manual Installation